JoannaMoussa/mail/README.md

 1. **Register, log in and log out:** Users can register for a new account, and log in / log out.

 1. **Mailbox:** When a user visits their Inbox, Sent mailbox, or Archive, a GET request to a specific API route is made to request emails for a particular mailbox.
 Every email is displayed in its own box, that displays the sender email, the subject and the timestamp.
 The emails are listed in reverse chronological order.
-In addition to that, in the **Inbox** and **Archive** mailboxes, the user has the option, for every email, to archive/unarchive it or mark it as read/unread.
+In addition to that, from the **Inbox** and **Archive** mailboxes views, the user has the ability, for every email, to archive/unarchive it or mark it as read/unread, by clicking on the appropriate icon.

 1. **Send Mail:** The user can click on the compose button, and the user will be presented with a "New mail" form.
 The form fields to be filled are: recipients, subject and body.
 When the user clicks the submit button, a POST request to a specific API route is made to send the email.
 The user will be presented with a message stating if the email was successfully sent or not.